WIP Home Page

 *Cawelti, 1999; Protheroe, 2011.

-The School Climate Transformation Project is a partnership between the NJDOE and the Rutgers Graduate School of Applied and Professional Psychology that provides supports to K-12 schools in New Jersey in using a multi-year school climate change process for developing inclusive and positive school climates.
+The School Climate Transformation Project is a partnership between the NJDOE and the Rutgers Graduate School of Applied and Professional Psychology that provides supports to K-12 schools in New Jersey using a multi-year school climate change process for developing inclusive and positive school climates.
 Through consultation and professional development opportunities, the SCTP supports school leadership teams in using data to develop a comprehensive plan for addressing school climate needs.